 Unless otherwise noted, you may focus on one of the three groups: Anglo-Saxons, Franks, or Lombards.
-Students who wish to work on an essay from other than the topics listed below should consult with their Instructor first.
+Students who wish to work on an essay from other than the topics listed below should consult with their instructor first.

-- 1. Procedural Law - 2.
-Making One's Law Proof - 3.
-The Place of Motive or Intention Objective & Subjective Elements of the Crime - 4.
-Wrongful Intent in Germanic Law - 5.
-Circumstances Affecting Crime and Punishment - a) Aggravating Circumstances - b) Extenuating Circumstances - c) Excusing Circumstances - 6.
-Penology in Germanic Law (principles and kinds of punishments) - 7.
-Legislating Morality from Withred to Canute - 8.
-New "Crimes" for New Times Marriage and the Church (Anglo-Saxons or Lombards only) - 9.
-Wulfstan's Influence on the Laws of Canute - 10.
-Carrying Your Law on Your Back - Marriage and the Law (e.g. requirements for marriage; the bride price/meta; the morning gift; husband, wife, crimes against, etc) - 12.
-The Mundium in Lombard Law - 13.
-The Role and Duties of the Judges - 14.
-The King and the Law (Anglo-Saxons or Lombards only) - 15.
-The Role and Duties of the Kin - 16.
-Children and the Law (Anglo-Saxons or Lombards only) - 17.
-Poisoners, Potions and Witches in Germanic Law - 18.
-Military Obligations of the Thegn and Fyrd in Anglo-Saxon Law - 19.
-Trial by Ordeal: Justice or Chance? - 20.
-The Blood Feud and Weregild in Germanic Law
+- Procedural Law

+- Making One's Law Proof

+- The Place of Motive or Intention Objective & Subjective Elements of the Crime

+- Wrongful Intent in Germanic Law

+- Circumstances Affecting Crime and Punishment

+- Aggravating Circumstances

+- Output Extenuating Circumstances

+- o Excusing Circumstances

+- Penology in Germanic Law (principles and kinds of punishments)

+- Legislating Morality from Withred to Canute

+- New "Crimes" for New Times Marriage and the Church (Anglo-Saxons or Lombards only)

+- Wulfstan's Influence on the Laws of Canute

+- Carrying Your Law on Your Back

+- Marriage and the Law (e.g. requirements for marriage; the bride price/meta; the morning gift; husband, wife, crimes against, etc)

+- The Mundium in Lombard Law

+- The Role and Duties of the Judges

+- The King and the Law (Anglo-Saxons or Lombards only)

+- The Role and Duties of the Kin

+- Children and the Law (Anglo-Saxons or Lombards only)

+- Poisoners, Potions and Witches in Germanic Law

+- Military Obligations of the Thegn and Fyrd in Anglo-Saxon Law

+- Trial by Ordeal: Justice or Chance?

+- The Blood Feud and Weregild in Germanic Law

-- 21. Outlaws and "Wolf's Heads" in Germanic Law - 22.
-From Kings to Cabbages: Hierachies in Germanic Law - 23.
-Roman Influences on Germanic Laws - 24.
-Oath, Insult and Slander: Defending One's Reputation in Germanic Law - 25.
-Trespass and Property Law - 26.
-The Influence of Germanic Law on modern Law - Examine the career of any Anglo-Saxon, Frank or Lombard king, focusing on their role in/contributions to, their society in the role of "law-maker". - 28.
-Slander and its implications in Germanic Law (one or all three cultures studied)
+- Outlaws and "Wolf's Heads" in Germanic Law

+- From Kings to Cabbages: Hierachies in Germanic Law - Roman Influences on Germanic Laws - Oath, Insult and Slander: Defending One's Reputation in Germanic Law - Trespass and Property Law - The Influence of Germanic Law on modern Law - Examine the career of any Anglo-Saxon, Frank or Lombard king, focusing on their role in/contributions to, their society in the role of "law-maker". - Slander and its implications in Germanic Law (one or all three cultures studied)